 ECO 327 Comparative Economic Systems (3) Various proposals and attempts for improving our economic institutions including utopianism, socialism, communism, fascism, and the present developments in the United States.
-On demand.
+Spring Semester.
+Prerequisites: ECO 211 and ECO 212.

 ECO 350 History of Economic Thought (3) Contributions of the mercantilists, the physiocrats, the English classicists, Karl Marx, the Austrian School, the historical economists, Alfred Marshall, Thorstein Veblen, and John Maynard Keynes.
 On demand.
-Prerequisites: ECO 211, ECO 212 or ECO 100, ECO 212 or permission of the instructor.
+Prerequisites: ECO 211 and ECO 212.